Dynamic Memory Allocation in Critical Safety Software: Mitigating Failures and Ensuring Reliability

 3. Project-Based Decision on Dynamic Memory Usage

 The decision to use dynamic memory allocation should be based on the project’s requirements and constraints.
 Smaller programs may consider avoiding dynamic memory allocation altogether, while larger programs should plan for memory management based on determinism, control flows, and data flows.
-Garbage collection, commonly used in languages like Java and C#, is not recommended for safety-critical software due to certification challenges.
+Garbage collection, commonly used in languages like Java and C#, is often avoided in safety-critical contexts due to its non-deterministic nature.

 4. Robust Error Handling